brynsgtn/Dynamic-Digital-Clock/README.md

 # Dynamic Digital Clock

-This repository contains code for a dynamic digital clock application implemented in JavaScript using the Day.js library for time zone handling.
+This repository contains code for a dynamic digital clock application implemented in JavaScript and then converted to TypeScript using the Day.js library for time zone handling.

 ## Overview